FeatureBaseDB/featurebase/docs/query-language.md

 **Caveats:**

-* Performing a TopN() query on a field with cache type ranked will return the top bitmaps sorted by count in descending order.
+* Performing a TopN() query on a field with cache type ranked will return the top rows sorted by count in descending order.
-* Fields with cache type lru will maintain an LRU (Least Recently Used replacement policy) cache, thus a TopN query on this type of field will return bitmaps sorted in order of most recently set bit.
+* Fields with cache type lru will maintain an LRU (Least Recently Used replacement policy) cache, thus a TopN query on this type of field will return rows sorted in order of most recently set bit.
-* The field's cache size determines the number of sorted bitmaps to maintain in the cache for purposes of TopN queries.
+* The field's cache size determines the number of sorted rows to maintain in the cache for purposes of TopN queries.
 There is a tradeoff between performance and accuracy; increasing the cache size will improve accuracy of results at the cost of performance.
-* Once full, the cache will truncate the set of bitmaps according to the field option CacheSize.
-Bitmaps that straddle the limit and have the same count will be truncated in no particular order.
+* Once full, the cache will truncate the set of rows according to the field option CacheSize.
+Rows that straddle the limit and have the same count will be truncated in no particular order.
-* The TopN query's attribute filter is applied to the existing sorted cache of bitmaps.
-Bitmaps that fall outside of the sorted cache range, even if they would normally pass the filter, are ignored.
+* The TopN query's attribute filter is applied to the existing sorted cache of rows.
+Rows that fall outside of the sorted cache range, even if they would normally pass the filter, are ignored.

 See [field creation](../api-reference/#create-field) for more information about the cache.